devflowinc/ruby-sdk/docs/ChunkGroupApi.md

 Delete Group

-Delete Group  This will delete a chunk_group.
+This will delete a chunk_group.
 If you set delete_chunks to true, it will also delete the chunks within the group.
 Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Examples